10 Best Herbal Teas For Gallstones

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential health benefits, including supporting liver function and aiding in the removal of gallstones.
+Urtica dioica, commonly known as stinging nettle, is a herb that has been traditionally used for its potential health benefits, including supporting liver and gallbladder function.

 3. Curcuma longa